An in-depth report on the causes, diagnosis, treatment, and prevention of breast cancer.

 More serious complications, which may be short-term or long-term, include:

-The goal of hormone therapy is to prevent estrogen from stimulating breast cancer cells.
-It is recommended for women whose breast cancers are hormone-receptor positive (hormone sensitive).
+The goal of hormone therapy is to prevent estrogen from stimulating proliferation of breast cancer cells.
+It is recommended for people whose breast cancers are hormone-receptor positive (hormone sensitive).
 Like chemotherapy, hormone therapy works systemically.
 Hormone therapy is usually given after surgery (adjuvant) but may also be used in some cases before surgery (neoadjuvant).

 Different types of hormone therapy work in different ways by: